Kalpitiya Kitesurfing Holiday and Travel Guide

 Why Visit?

-Kalpitiya is the new best kite destination in Asia, both in winter and summer.
-Kalpitiya offers a variety of huge flat spots with strong and consistent wind.
-The main spot is perfect for learning with flat shallow water and safety boats ensuring the best conditions to become an independent rider.
-As kitesurfing is very new in Kalpitiya, the area is not spoiled with big resorts and tourist, and it's the perfect gateway for kiters who love peace and nature, with some crazy parties sometimes happening as well!
+Kalpitiya is Asia's new best kite destination, both in winter and summer.
+It offers a variety of huge flat spots with strong and consistent wind.
+The main spot is perfect for learning, with flat, shallow water and safety boats ensuring the best conditions to become an independent rider.
+As kitesurfing is very new in Kalpitiya, the area is not spoiled with big resorts and tourists, and it's the perfect gateway for kiters who love peace and nature, with some crazy parties sometimes happening as well!

 Wind and Weather

-Summertime from May to October delivers strong south-west winds every day ranging from 18 to 30 knots.
-During this season the wind blows almost 24h a day.
+Summertime, from May to October, delivers strong southwest winds ranging from 18 to 30 knots daily.
+The wind blows almost 24 hours a day.

-Winter season from mid-December to end of February, with lighter north-west winds from 12 to 20+ knots.
-Both seasons are very sunny and with the changing of wind direction offer different spots making it a different riding place each time.
+The winter season runs from mid-December to the end of February, with lighter north-west winds from 12 to 20+ knots.
+Both seasons are very sunny, and with the changing of wind direction, different spots are offered, making it a different riding place each time.

 Getting Around

-The best way to go around is by hiring a tuk-tuk (3 wheeler with a back seat) they are very cheap and an exotic way to visit the place.
-It's also possible to rent bicycles, motorbikes or scooters.
+The best way to get around is by hiring a tuk-tuk (a three-wheeler with a back seat).
+They are very cheap and an exotic way to visit the place.
+It's also possible to rent bicycles, motorbikes, or scooters.

 Food and Drink

 Sri Lankan food is pretty basic but very delicious.
-The cook a lot of curry dishes with a wide variety of vegetable.
-It's also possible to find in the many small street shop rolls and samosas but be careful, every time is a surprise, and you never know how spicy it is going to be!
-A few new places are opening every year, and now it is possible to get Thai food, pizzas, and burgers if you get tired of the local cuisine.
+They cook many curry dishes with a wide variety of vegetables.
+You can also find rolls and samosas in the many small street shops.
+But be careful—every time is a surprise, and you never know how spicy it is going to be!
+A few new places open every year, and now it is possible to get Thai food, pizzas, and burgers if you get tired of the local cuisine.

 No Wind?

-The kite camps have a good range of no-wind activities such as SUP, kayak, yoga, crafts and food workshops, safaris, clam fishing, snorkelling and dolphin watching (only in the winter).
+The kite camps offer a good range of no-wind activities, such as SUP, kayak, yoga, crafts and food workshops, safaris, clam fishing, snorkelling, and dolphin watching (only in the winter).

 Internet

 The Internet is pretty fast in the village.
-It can be a bit slower and not very regular depending on the kite camp location.
+Depending on the kite camp location, it can be a bit slower and not very regular,

 Accommodation

-There are a few guesthouses in the village, but it's pretty far from the kite spot.
-The kite camps located around the main spot offer accommodations for all budget mostly on full board basis.
+There are a few guesthouses in the village, but they're pretty far from the kite spot.
+The kite camps located around the main spot offer accommodations for all budgets, mostly on a full-board basis.

 Srilankakite has the best location being the only one right on the kitespot with a nice lounge area facing the lagoon.
 When staying at other kite camps you either have to go downwind to the main spot or use their truck shuttle.